 Lisa: What does your role at Riseart.com involve?

 Rebecca: My position as head curator at Rise Art involves many different roles but the main ones are selecting and approaching new, fantastic artists for the gallery, curating the site content that we want to put in front of our customers by highlighting some of the latest most exciting new works on the site and working closely with our board of Insiders.
-Lastly, I assist customers in our ‘talk with a curator’ service where I guide them one on one, depending on their specific needs.
+Lastly, I assist customers in our ‘talk with a curator’ service where I guide them one-on-one, depending on their specific needs.

 Lisa: What pieces of artwork have you most enjoyed working with in 2016?

-Rebecca: I particularly enjoyed curating an exhibition that we held out in Hong Kong last September where we took a selection of works from our top artists to showcase.
+Rebecca: I particularly enjoyed curating an exhibition that we held in Hong Kong last September where we took a selection of works from our top artists to showcase.
 A couple of my favourites were 2 large monoprints by Bruce McLean ‘Lemon Light Garden’ and ‘Crimson Light Garden’ and 2 fantastic aerial photographs of Salt flats by Tommy Clarke, ‘Utah Blue’ and ‘Useless Loop’.

 Lisa: What projects do you have to look forward to in 2017?

-Rebecca: We are looking forward to increasing the number of artist events in 2017, such as ‘pop up’ exhibitions, collaborations with other businesses and an Art Prize competition.
+Rebecca: We are looking forward to increasing the number of artist events in 2017, such as ‘pop-up’ exhibitions, collaborations with other businesses and an Art Prize competition.
 Alongside this, we are excited to welcome a new Artist Champion to our team, who will be focusing on recruiting more international artists from around the world.

 Lisa: What will you be looking for in the work submitted to the Jackson’s Open Painting Prize?

-Rebecca: I am drawn to many different types and styles of artwork, therefore, simply, I will looking for striking, visually stimulating works that catch my attention & speak to me.
+Rebecca: I am drawn to many different types and styles of artwork, therefore, simply, I will look for striking, visually stimulating works that catch my attention & speak to me.
 Of course, I will also be assessing the overall technical ability in painting and drawing.

-Lisa: What is your creative new year’s resolution?
+Lisa: What is your creative New Year’s resolution?